Petitioning for Divorce

 If your spouse decides to defend the proceedings the costs will increase substantially, together with the time needed to conclude the divorce.
 There may even need to be a court hearing, although this happens infrequently.

 If your spouse does not defend the petition and returns the acknowledgement of service form to the court, confirming this, the divorce can then proceed to the next stage.
 The court will send a copy of the acknowledgement of service to us.
-We will then prepare a short statement in support of the petition, updating the court in relation to any changes in either party’s circumstances since the filing of the petition.
-This must be signed by you and then sent to the court with a request that the court consider whether you have sufficient grounds for a divorce petition.
+We will then prepare a short statement in support of the petition, updating the court concerning any changes in either party’s circumstances since the filing of the petition.
+This must be signed by you and then sent to the court with a request to consider whether you have sufficient grounds for a divorce petition.

 After the decree nisi is pronounced, we will be able to apply for the final order, the decree absolute, six weeks and one day later.
 If there are financial issues to deal with we would normally delay applying until these issues are finalised.

-It is possible for the divorce to be put on hold at any time prior to the decree absolute being pronounced.
-If done prior to the decree nisi being pronounced it is also possible to dismiss the divorce proceedings.
+The divorce can be put on hold at any time before the decree absolute being pronounced.
+If done before the decree nisi being pronounced it is also possible to dismiss the divorce proceedings.
 If the decree nisi is pronounced it may be possible to rescind it in certain circumstances, for example where there is a reconciliation.

 If you do not apply promptly for the decree nisi to be made absolute, then your spouse may apply three months, six weeks and one day after the date of the pronouncement of the decree nisi.
 If your spouse does apply, then there will have to be a court hearing to determine whether the decree absolute should be granted or not.